openhumantask/specification/specification.md

 ## Introduction

-The present documents describes the Open Human Task specification, which is intended as a modernization of the AWESOME [WS-HumanTask Specification](http://docs.oasis-open.org/bpel4people/ws-humantask-1.1-spec-cs-01.html).
+The present documents describes the Open Human Task specification, which is intended as a modernization of the (awesome) [WS-HumanTask Specification](http://docs.oasis-open.org/bpel4people/ws-humantask-1.1-spec-cs-01.html).

 ## Core concepts